 Center tells State to declare Mycormycosis an epidemic Rajasthan, Telangana and Tamil Nadu have declared it an epidemic.
 Maharashtra Health Minister Rajesh Tope said black fungus had claimed 90 lives in the State so far.
 Eight people had died of the infection in Haryana, which has reported 316 cases.
 Rajasthan has 100 patients, while Tamil Nadu has reported nine cases.
 Epidemic Diseases Act, 1897 The colonial government introduced the Act to tackle the epidemic of bubonic pl

-PM CARES for Children scheme Ministry of Women and Child Development has launched the web based portal pmcaresforchildren.in to facilitate submission of applications, identification of children eligible to receive support under the 'PM CARES for Children' scheme and processing of applications for securing benefits to them.
-'PM CARES for Children' scheme was announced by the Prime Minister, Shri Narendra Modi for supporting children who have lost both parents or surviving
+PM CARES for Children scheme Ministry of Women and Child Development has launched the web-based portal pmcares for children.in to facilitate submission of applications, identification of children eligible to receive support under the 'PM CARES for Children' scheme and processing of applications for securing benefits for them.
+'PM CARES for Children scheme was announced by the Prime Minister, Shri Narendra Modi for supporting children who have lost both parents or surviving pa

-PM SVANidhi is a Central Sector Scheme.
-Ministry of Housing and Urban Affairs is implementing Pradhan Mantri Street Vendors’ Atma Nirbhar Nidhi Scheme (PM SVANidhi) since June 01, 2020 to facilitate working capital loan of upto?10,000 of 1 year tenure to Street Vendors, vending in urban areas, to resume their businesses, adversely impacted by the pandemic.
-On prepayment or repayment, they are eligible for an enhanced working capital loan of upto ?20,000 and ?50,000 in the
+PM SVANidhi Scheme for Street Vendors PM SVANidhi is a Central Sector Scheme.
+Ministry of Housing and Urban Affairs is implementing Pradhan Mantri Street Vendors’ Atma Nirbhar Nidhi Scheme (PM SVANidhi) since June 01, 2020, to facilitate the working capital loan of up?
+10,000 of 1-year tenure to Street Vendors, vending in urban areas, to resume their businesses, adversely impacted by the pandemic.
+On prepayment or repayment, they are eligible for an enhanced worki

 Copyright© Aspire IAS Academy.
 All rights reserved.
 Powered by CLT Technologies & Edu-Publishers Private Limited.